-SCORE offers volunteer business professionals and expert "mentors" to help give counsel and guidance to entrepreneurs looking to start or expand their business.
+SCORE's volunteer business professionals and expert mentors give counsel and guidance to entrepreneurs looking to start or expand their businesses.
 Their services are entirely free and volunteer-driven.
-Here are some of the chapters in New Jersey.
+Here are some of the chapters in New Jersey:

 New Jersey Business Action Center

-The New Jersey Business Action Center was established in 2010 as a resource for business owners in the Garden State.
-In addition to mentoring and counseling, they also will redirect entrepreneurs to a number of available resources throughout the state.
+The New Jersey Business Action Center was established in 2010 as a resource for business owners.
+In addition to mentoring and counseling, it can redirect entrepreneurs to a other resources throughout the state.

 New Jersey Small Business Development Centers

-There are 12 small business development centers in New Jersey.
-Each is dedicated to supporting the development and retention of small business, from helping entrepreneurs craft business plans to navigate the state's tax code.
-You can also visit: NJSBDC.
+There are 12 Small Business Development Centers in New Jersey.
+Each is dedicated to supporting the development and retention of small businesses, helping entrepreneurs craft business plans, navigate the state's tax code and more.